The-Bear50/Personal_Projects/Linux/00_Monitoring_A_Server_101/readme.md

 ## The Mission

-[Here](https://github.com/becodeorg/BXL-k4MK4r-2/blob/main/content/02-Linux/09-Projects/02-Monitoring_101.md) is the aime of this project summarized.
+[Here](https://github.com/becodeorg/BXL-k4MK4r-2/blob/main/content/02-Linux/09-Projects/02-Monitoring_101.md) is the aim of this project summarized.